 For a full manuscript review or developmental editing, you may have to wait up to 3 months after you hire an editor until the submission deadline.
 Then you will wait 1 month more while the editor does their work.

-Keep writing, revising, and self-editing full-blast in the meantime… don’t wait around for your editor to become available.
+Keep writing, revising, and self-editing full-blast in the meantime.
+Don’t wait around for your editor to become available.

-If you don’t have a full manuscript yet, then keep writing full-speed.
+If you don’t have a complete manuscript yet, then keep writing full-speed.
 All the editors I contacted said they wanted to read as much of my manuscript as possible, so I kept writing during the 3 months I waited for my submission deadline.

 If you already have a complete manuscript, then review, revise, and self-edit it while you wait.
-To make the most of your editor’s time (and the money you’re paying them), submit the most polished manuscript and materials you possibly can.
+To make the most of your editor’s time – and the money you’re paying them – submit the most polished manuscript and materials you possibly can.
 Your editor will be grateful for the extra effort on your part, and it will free up their time to focus on things that you weren’t able to see or solve on your own.

 If your partial manuscript increases substantially in word count (as mine did), then contact your editor in advance of your submission deadline and ask them to adjust their estimate to accommodate reading your longer manuscript.
 Most editors will estimate the time it will take them to read the additional word count, apply their standard hourly rate, and add it to your original quote.